mk270/xls-fuse/README.md

 xls-fuse is a FUSE driver which allows you to mount an Excel spreadsheet as a Linux filesystem.

- # python xlsfs.py spreadsheet.xls /mnt/spreadsheet
+$ sudo python xlsfs.py spreadsheet.xls /mnt/spreadsheet
- # ls /mnt/spreadsheet
+$ sudo ls /mnt/spreadsheet